What is GST annual return?

 The GSTR-2A is a tax return that contains information about all inward supplies of products and services or purchases made from registered suppliers within a tax period.
-The data is auto-populated using information from the suppliers’ GSTR-1 returns.
-Companies can take no action with GSTR-2A since it is a read-only return.
+The data gets auto-populated using information from the supplier’s GSTR-1 returns.
+Companies can take no action with GSTR-2A, since it is a read-only return.

-The GSTR-2 return is used to register inbound supplies of goods and services or sales made within a tax cycle.
+The GSTR-2 return is for registering inbound supplies of goods and services or sales made within a tax cycle.
 The GSTR-2A auto-populates the information in the GSTR-2 return.
-The GSTR-2 return can be edited, unlike the GSTR-2A.
+Here, taxpayer can edit the GSTR-2 return, unlike the GSTR-2A.

 All regular taxpayers GST registered are required to file GSTR-2.
-However, since the inception of GST, the filing of this form has been suspended.
+However, since the inception of GST, government has suspended the filing of this form.

-GSTR-4 is the return that taxpayers using the GST Composition Scheme are required to submit.
+A taxpayers, who is using the GST Composition Scheme are required to submit GSTR-4 return.

 GSTR-5 is the return that non-resident foreign taxpayers registered for GST and conduct business in India must file.
 The return includes information about all outbound goods, inbound supplies, credit/debit notes, tax liability, and taxes paid.
-Companies need to file monthly for each month that the taxpayer is registered under GST in India.
+Companies need to file monthly return.

 GSTR-6 is a monthly return that an Input Service Distributor(ISD) must submit.
 It outlines the ISD’s receipt and distribution of input tax credits.
 It will also provide a list of all documents provided to distribute input credit and how businesses spread them.